fossasia/eventyay-tickets/doc/administrator/installation.rst

 Installation
 ============

-This guide will help you to install pretalx on a Linux distribution.
-It should be compatible with **Debian 8.0** and above, as well as similarly modern distributions.
+This guide will help you to install pretalx on a Linux distribution, as long as the prerequesites are present.

 We also provide an `Ansible role`_ that follows this guide, in case you already have an Ansible-based setup.
 If you prefer a docker setup, please use